dylanblokhuis/homewizard-homeassistant/README.md

 # homewizard-homeassistant
-Home Assistant integration with HomeWizard
+Home Assistant integration with HomeWizard.
+Built for older versions which longer no receive any updates.

 currently only supports dimmers